curityio/kubernetes-training/README.md

 - Use a development load balancer and get an external IP address.
 - Run the Curity Identity Server behind an API gateway.
 - Expose the admin UI and runtime endpoints using domain based URLs.
-- Use cert-manager to update URLs to use HTTPS.
+- Use cert-manager to issue TLS certificates to enable HTTPS URLs.

 ### 3 - Use Data Sources and Persistent Volumes